ckamps/2232-defiance/content/05-garage.md

 ## Air Compressor and Electric

-Take advantage of the hidden large volume air compressor to easily and quikly inflate tires and other inflatables.
+Take advantage of the hidden large volume air compressor to easily and quickly inflate tires and other inflatables.

 | | |
 |-|-|